cloudfoundry-attic/cf-docs/source/docs/dotcom/getting-started.html.md

 ## <a id='install-cf'></a>Install cf Command Line Tool ##

-You'll use the `cf` command line tool to deploy your application.
+You'll use the `cf` [command line tool](/docs/using/managing-apps/cf) to deploy your application.
 You can also use it to check on the health of your application, change settings, and stop and restart your app.

-Because `cf` is a Ruby gem, you will need to have Ruby (minimum version 1.8.7) and RubyGems.
-If you do not already have Ruby installed, see [ruby-lang.org](http://www.ruby-lang.org).
+Because `cf` is a Ruby gem, you will need to have Ruby and RubyGems installed.
+See the [Installing Ruby](/docs/common/install_ruby.html) page for help installing Ruby and RubyGems.

 To install `cf`, simply type the following at your command line: